Bohr’s Theory – Bohr’s Atomic Model

 - An electron emits or absorbs energy when it jumps from one orbit or energy level to another.
-When it jumps from higher energy level to lower energy level it emits energy while it absorbs energy when it jumps from lower energy level to higher energy level.
+When it jumps from a higher energy level to lower energy level it emits energy while it absorbs energy when it jumps from a lower energy level to a higher energy level.

 - The energy absorbed or emitted is equal to the difference between the energies of the two energy levels (E1, E2) and is determined by Plank’s equation.